In Conversation with Michael Papaeleftheriou

 Michael Papaeleftheriou (MP):

-Crossroads was a big wake-up call with regards to just how hard it is to make something of quality.
-I have some plans in place to get funding for future projects off the back of Crossroads but if that doesn’t pan out I’ll most likely be helping others on their projects and focusing on screenwriting for the foreseeable future.
+Crossroads was a big wake-up call with regards to just how much it takes to make something of quality.
+I have some loose plans in place to get funding for a feature.
+Beyond that I’ll be looking to help with my first projects while improving my screenwriting over at Script Camp.

 How do you tackle projects with very tight timelines or challenging locations?